Werneck/DOJO/HOWTOGIT.md

 ## 11.0 CONSIDERAÇÕES FINAIS
-So long, and thanks for all the fish. :)
+"So long, and thanks for all the fish." :)

 ## 12.0 REFERÊNCIAS E OUTROS SITES INTERESSANTES